anitalu724/MutScape/README.md

 ## Introduction
-Cancer genomics has been evolving rapidly, fueled by the emergence of numerous studies and public databases through next-generation sequencing tech-nologies.
-However, the downstream programs used to preprocess and analyze data on somatic mutations are scattered in different tools, most of which require specific input formats.
-Here, we developed a user-friendly Python toolkit, MutScape, which provides a comprehensive pipeline of filtering, combination, transformation, analysis, and visualization for re-searchers, to easily explore the cohort-based muta-tional characterization for studying cancer genomics when obtaining somatic mutation data.
-MutScape can not only preprocess millions of mutation records in a few minutes, but offers various analyses simul-taneously, including driver gene detection, muta-tional signature, large-scale alteration identification, and actionable biomarker annotation.
-Furthermore, MutScape supports somatic variant data in both Vari-ant Call Format (VCF) and Mutation Annotation For-mat (MAF), and leverages caller combination strate-gies to quickly eliminate false-positives.
-With only two simple commands, robust results and publica-tion-quality images are generated automatically.
-Here-in, we demonstrate the ability of MutScape to correct-ly reproduce known results using breast cancer sam-ples from The Cancer Genome Atlas.
-More signifi-cantly, discovery of novel results in cancer genomics studies is enabled through the advanced features in MutScape.
+We developed a user-friendly Python toolkit, MutScape, which provides a comprehensive pipeline of filtering, combination, transformation, analysis, and visualization for researchers, to easily explore the cohort-based mutational characterization for studying cancer genomics when obtaining somatic mutation data.
+MutScape can not only preprocess millions of mutation records in a few minutes, but offers various analyses simultaneously.
+Furthermore, MutScape supports somatic variant data in both Variant Call Format (VCF) and Mutation Annotation Format (MAF), and leverages caller combination strategies to quickly eliminate false-positives.
+With only two simple commands, robust results and publication-quality images are generated automatically.
+Herein, we demonstrate the ability of MutScape to correctly reproduce known results using breast cancer samples from The Cancer Genome Atlas.
+More significantly, discovery of novel results in cancer genomics studies is enabled through the advanced features in MutScape.

 ## Quick installation